sunyone/sunyone.github.io/AWS/docs/SAP/SAP-Exam-Guide-module06.md

 An ECS Cluster is a logical grouping of container instances that you can place tasks on.
 For more information, see: <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html>.

 A Container instance is an Amazon EC2 instance that is running the Amazon ECS agent and is registered into a cluster.
 For more information, see: <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_instances.html>.
 An ECS task definition is a description of an application that contains one or more container definitions, such as CPU and RAM requirements, network port bindings, and storage.
-For more information, see: <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.ht ml>.
+For more information, see: <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html>.

 For a video on Amazon Elastic Container Service: Manage Docker-Enabled Apps in EC2, see: <https://www.youtube.com/watch?v=c0EnHl3o-L4>